-- Section 1.
-Amend Chapter 17, Subchapter II, Title 24 of the Delaware Code by making deletions as shown by strike through and insertions as shown by underline as follows: - 3 § 1710.
-Composition.

-- (b) The Board consists of 16-18 voting members appointed by the Governor, 8 of whom are persons certified and registered to practice medicine in this State and of whom at least 1 is an osteopathic physician; 4 of whom are persons certified and registered to practice medicine in this State and have their primary place of practicing medicine in New Castle County; 2 of whom are persons certified and registered to practice medicine in this State and have their primary place of practicing medicine in Kent County; 2 of whom are persons certified and registered to practice medicine in this State and have their primary place of practicing medicine in Sussex County; 2 of whom are physician assistants appointed by the Regulatory Council for Physician Assistants; and 7 of whom are public members.
-The Director of the Division of Public Health shall serve as a voting member of the Board.
-A public member may not be nor may ever have been certified, licensed, or registered pursuant to this chapter; may not be a member of the immediate family of someone certified, licensed, or registered pursuant to this chapter. - Section 2.
-Amend Chapter 17, Subchapter VI, Title 24 of the Delaware Code by making deletions as shown by strike through and insertions as shown by underline as follows: - § 1770.
-The Regulatory Council for Physician Assistants. - (a) The Regulatory Council for Physician Assistants (Council) shall consist of 7 voting members, 1 of whom is a physician member appointed by the Board, 1 of whom is a physician who regularly supervises collaborates with physician assistants appointed by the Board, and 1 of whom is a pharmacist appointed by the Board of Pharmacy.
-The remaining 4 members, recommended by the Council and appointed by the Board, must be practicing physician assistants, subject to the same causes for removal as a physician member of the Board except that the requirement for certification and registration to
+Section 1.
+Amend Chapter 17, Subchapter II, Title 24 of the Delaware Code by making deletions as shown by strike through and insertions as shown by underline as follows and redesignating accordingly: - § 1710.
+Composition. - (b) The Board consists of 16 voting members appointed by the Governor, which shall be composed of the following members: - (1) 8 of whom are persons certified and registered to practice medicine in this State, at least 1 of whom least 1 is an osteopathic physician; physician, as follows: - a.
+4 of whom are the persons certified and registered to practice medicine in this State and have their primary place of practicing medicine in New Castle County; - b.
+2 of whom are persons certified and registered to practice medicine in this State and shall have their primary place of practicing medicine in Kent County; - c.
+2 of whom are persons certified and registered to practice medicine in this State and shall have their primary place of practicing medicine in Sussex County; County. - (2) 7 of whom are 5 public members. and - (3) 2 physician assistants recommended by the Regulatory Council for Physician Assistants. - (4) The Director of the Division of Public Health shall serve as a voting member of the Board. - (c) A public member, except a physician assistant, may not be nor may ever have been certified, licensed, or registered pursuant to this chapter; may not be the spouse of someone certified, licensed, or registered pursuant to this chapter; at the time of appointment may not be a member of the immediate family of someone certified, licensed, or registered pursuant to this chapter.
+Page 1 of 8 HD: NSW: MAW: 2141510036 LC: HVW: NMX: 5081510049 Section 2.
+Amend Chapter 17, Subchapter VI, Title 24 of the Delaware Code by making deletions as shown by strike through and insertions as shown by underline as follows:

+§ 1770.
+The Regulatory Council for Physician Assistants.

+(a) The Regulatory Council for Physician Assistants (Council) shall consist of 7 voting members, 1 of whom is a physician member appointed by the Board, 1 of whom is a physician who regularly supervises collaborates with physician assistants appointed by the Board, and 1 of whom is a pharmacist appointed by the Board of Pharmacy.
+The remaining 4 members, recommended by the Council and appointed by the Board, must be practicing physician assistants, subject to the same causes for removal as a physician member of the Board except that the requirement for certification and registration to practice medicine is replaced by licensure to practice medicine as a physician assistant.
+The Council may elect officers as necessary and recommend Council members to the Governor for appointment to the Board.